 I’m going to assume that your retirement savings are actually meant for retirement, meaning you intend to not withdraw any money from them for several decades.
 You should have a separate emergency fund and savings for shorter-term goals like a house down payment.
 In that case, the government has given us amazing options to get out of paying taxes while our money is compounding with special tax-advantaged accounts

 If you keep your retirement savings in a non-tax-advantaged account, you have to pay tax on your earnings every single year, like you do with a regular interest-bearing checking or savings account.
 If you think back to our compound interest example, you know that a small tweak in your rate of return can have massive implications after decades of compounding.
-Instead of earning a 10% rate of return, for instance, after taxes you will only have a (100 – tax rate)*10% rate of return.
-Right now I’m in the 15% federal tax bracket and 6% state, so I would only get a 7.9% return if my returns were taxed.
+The exact rate that you pay will be dependent on the type of earnings you receive (ordinary income, long-term capital gains, short-term capital gains) and the tax bracket that you are in, but whatever it is will be a drag on your rate of return year after year.
+So if you know the money will be used only for the long-term, go for the tax advantaged account.

 What Kind of Tax Advantaged Account Should I Use?

-As a graduate student you don’t have access to your university’s 401(k) or equivalent, so assuming you don’t have any other employers (including yourself), you are limited to IRAs for tax-advantaged retirement accounts.
+As a graduate student you don’t have access to your university’s 403(b), so assuming you don’t have any other employers (including yourself), you are limited to IRAs for tax-advantaged retirement accounts.
 There are two types of IRAs available: traditional and Roth.

 The major difference between the traditional and Roth IRAs is when the money is taxed.
 It’s true that the contributed money grows tax-free, but you will be taxed when you put it in or when you take it out.
 With a traditional IRA, you contribute money pre-tax and the withdrawals from the account are taxed.
 With a Roth IRA, you contribute money post-tax and the withdrawals are tax-free.
 So the first thing you have to ask yourself is: will your tax rate in retirement be higher or lower than it is now?
 You have to weigh your current income against your retirement income as well a guess whether overall tax rates will increase or decrease.
 For graduate students, the answer is almost certainly that our tax rates are lower now than they will be in retirement – at least, we all expect to be making lots more money post-graduation!
 So the Roth IRA is likely the better choice.